Tibshot/bleetz/README.md

   </tr>
 </table>

-Generally, you don't have to change thess options except :port, :timeout ans :keys.
+Generally, you don't have to change thess options except :port, :timeout and :keys.

-#### How to configure
+###### How to configure

 You have to use set function.
 In order to configure a user, you can do this: